remnrem/luna-doc/docs/ref/simul.md

     the sample-list/file-name along with `--nr` and `--rs` on the command line, to give the number of records (`nr`) and the EDF record size (`rs`) respectively.
-Luna will then create an EDF of this duration (i.e. with headers speciying the length of the recording) but with 0 signals, i.e. a collection of empty records.
+Luna will then create an EDF of this duration (i.e. with headers specifying the length of the recording) but with 0 signals, i.e. a collection of empty records.
     The `SIMUL` command will then create a new channel that will be of the desired duration (and sample rate given by the `sr` option).

 <h3>Parameters</h3>